grdw/grdw/_posts/2023-10-01-my-intercom-part-1.md

 64 bytes from 45.77.52.30.vultrusercontent.com (45.77.52.30): icmp_seq=2 ttl=50 time=20.5 ms
 ```

-The IP address is a box hosted at Vultr [9], however it's IP address doesn't match with what I see in the PCAPDroid file.
-What I do see in the PCAPDroid file is that my phone's IP address **isn't** doing the talking to my intercom, but instead it's an external device directly talking to my intercom, which would explain the slowness I described earlier.
+The IP address is a box hosted at Vultr [6], however its IP address doesn't match with what I see in the PCAPDroid file.
+What I do see in the PCAPDroid file is that my phone's IP address **isn't** doing the talking to my intercom, but instead it's an external device directly talking to my intercom, which would explain the sluggish nature of the Comelit Android app.

 ### Can it speak MQTT?
-Initially my guess is that MQTT [5] must be the protocol it speaks on port 64100, but after inspecting some of the finer details in Wireshark (since PCAPDroid allows you to download the dump as a PCAP file and open it in Wireshark), it turns out that is simply not the case.
+Initially my guess is that MQTT [7] must be the protocol it speaks on port 64100, but after inspecting some of the finer details in Wireshark (since PCAPDroid allows you to download the dump as a PCAP file and open it in Wireshark), it turns out that is simply not the case.
 The MQTT server is present in the *configuration of the doorbell*, but not once does my intercom actually reach out to this server, so in the configuration response above, it's completely useless.

 ### The NPM comelit-client
-Continueing on my search of trying to understand how my intercom works, I find out that Comelit has an NPM client [6].
+Continuing on my search of trying to understand how my intercom works, I find out that Comelit has an NPM client [8].
 I try to read the code and in there, I can find only one useful bit of code.
-Appearantly if you open a UDP socket, and call it with `INFO` it will return you some more hardware information.
+Apparently if you open a UDP socket, and call it with `INFO` it will return you some more hardware information.
 To write a bit of Rust around it, this is what you can do essentially:

 ```rust
 use std::net::UdpSocket;